-How to Love Myself
+How to Love Yourself Completely

 These are the shadow aspects of yourself.
 And they can be tricky to see.

-Finding your shadow aspects
+Finding your shadow

-1) First, make a list of everyone you dislike or despise.
+List 1: Everyone you dislike or despise.
 And I mean everyone.
 No holds barred.
 Write without thinking too much.
 Don't be limited by how long ago this person was in your life.
 If you dislike or despise them, they make the list.
 And you do not know to “know” this person.
 Do not limit yourself.
 You might list anyone from a family member to a school mate, a teacher to a politician, a boss or co-worker to a celebrity.

-2) Next, make a list of every situation past, present, or imagined that makes you really uncomfortable.
+List 2: Every situation past, present, or imagined that makes you really uncomfortable.
 Think of things that happened that you responded to in a way you judge was less than optimal.
 You can even list the thoughts you have had about how to respond to a situation.
 Like maybe you left the grocery store and noticed you forgot to have the clerk scan the mondo bag of cat litter on the bottom of the cart and you decided just load it in the car and head home.
 Again, unedited, no holds barred.

 How to Love All of You